Birds

 In the surrounding countryside common birds such as the ROBIN, BLUE TIT, CHAFFINCH and DUNNOCK can be found.
 Birds of prey like the KESTREL and BUZZARD are common, while the BARN OWL can be seen hunting over fields during the evenings.
 A flock of TERNS diving for food into the depths of the ‘Swnt’ strait is a great sight during the summer.
 Lligwy and Dulas are home to redshanks, curlews and shell ducks which feed on the sandy shores.

-Dolphins, porpoise and seals
+Dolphins, porpoise

 Click here to go to our special 'Dolphin Watch’ page.